Iran says it responded to EU proposal aimed at salvaging 2015 nuclear deal | Law-Order

 Iran says it responded to EU proposal aimed at salvaging 2015 nuclear deal

+On Tuesday, the State Department said it was reviewing Borrell's proposal and would respond to the EU.

-Iran has responded to top EU diplomat Josep Borrell's proposal aimed at salvaging Tehran's 2015 nuclear deal with world powers, and seeks a swift conclusion to the negotiations, the top Iranian nuclear negotiator said on Twitter on Sunday.
+Iran has responded to top European Union diplomat Josep Borrell's proposal aimed at salvaging Tehran's 2015 nuclear deal with world powers, and seeks a swift conclusion to negotiations, the top Iranian nuclear negotiator said on Sunday.

-"We shared our proposed ideas, both on substance & form, to pave the way for a swift conclusion of Vienna negotiations," Ali Bagheri Kani said.
+"We shared our proposed ideas, both on substance & form, to pave the way for a swift conclusion of Vienna negotiations," Ali Bagheri Kani tweeted, without giving any more details on Iran's position.
 "As Iran, we stand ready to conclude the negotiations in a short order, should the other side be ready to do the same."

+On Tuesday, Borrell said he had proposed a new draft text to revive the accord under which Iran curbed its nuclear programme in return for relief from economic sanctions.
+Then-U.S. President Donald Trump reneged on the deal in 2018 and reimposed U.S. sanctions, prompting Iran to violate the deal's nuclear limits.

+The Joint Comprehensive Plan of Action deal aimed to make it harder for Iran to amass the fissile material for a nuclear weapon, an ambition Iran has long denied, saying its atomic programme was for peaceful purposes.
+On Tuesday, the State Department said it was reviewing Borrell's proposal and would respond to the EU.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)